mikeoverbay/TankExporter/README.md

 Updates to Help HTML pages.<br/>
 Updates to FBX Exporter Panel.<br/>
 You can now export tangent normal maps with the FBX.<br/>
-Read the Pirmitives section in the help files.<br/>
+Read the Primitives section in the help files.<br/>

 # Version 96: EMERGENCY RELEASE
 This fixes a bug added with the last update by WarGaming.
 1.5.1.1498.</br>